I Like Trains: Beginnings and debut album : 2004–2008

 I Like Trains was formed in 2004 and consists of David Martin (lead vocals, guitar), Guy Bannister (guitar, synthesisers and vocals), Alistair Bowis (bass guitar, synthesisers and vocals) and Simon Fogal (drums).
 That year, they self-released a single called "Autumn 2004".
 In 2005, the band self-released another single, "Stainless Steel", and its first official single, "Before the Curtains Close", on Dance to the Radio limited to 500 copies on 7" vinyl.
 In June 2006, its first EP, Progress Reform, was released by Fierce Panda Records and the song "Terra Nova" was released as a single which went to number 132 in the UK Chart.
 In 2007, a first album, Elegies to Lessons Learnt, was released by Beggars Banquet Records, with the songs on the album based on tragic historical events and figures, created after thorough research and study.
 Three singles were released from the album, "Spencer Perceval", "The Deception" and "We Go Hunting".
-Elegies to Lessons Learnt then went to number 17 in the UK Indie Chart.
-In late 2008. the band released its second EP, The Christmas Tree Ship.
+Elegies to Lessons Learnt then went to number 17 on the UK Indie Chart.
+In late 2008, the band released its second EP, The Christmas Tree Ship.